nickfallon/complex-numbers.js/README.md

 ---

-A tiny javascript class for adding and multiplying numbers on the complex plane in the form **a+bi** where **i** is the imaginary number, the square-root of -1.
+A tiny javascript class for adding and multiplying numbers in the complex plane in the form **a+bi** where **i** is the imaginary number, the square-root of -1.

 Mandelbrot.htm shows example usage by rendering the Mandelbrot set to a canvas.